VigneshwaranSanthalingam/Machine-Learning-A-Z/README.md

 # Machine-Learning-A-Z
-This is a learning material.
+This learning material, is a portion of the Udemy Course, Machine Learning A-Z in Python and R.
+For full details refer the Udemy Course.